-Why did your traffic just drop off?
-Was it a search algorithm change or was it the content of your results that changed?
+Why did the organic for your branded search traffic just drop off?
+Was it a Google search algorithm change, or did your results' content change?
 It's a nightmare situation when suddenly you find that you're ranking for negative search phrases appended to your brand name, like "fraud" or "scam."
 Prospects are fleeing.
+The sales staff are freaking out.

-Unfortunately, you may never be able to completely remove negative online content about your brand, but you may be able to mitigate the damage.
-But before you can, you need to know what queries people are entering to find the bad stuff.
+Unfortunately, you may never be able to remove negative online content about your brand completely, but you may be able to mitigate the damage.
+But you need to know what queries people are entering to find the bad stuff before you can.
 Then you can do something about it.

 Note: We provide a link to a simple reputation plan at the bottom of this post.